-The structure plan for the Williamtown SAP comprises over 137 ha of developable land and incorporates a holistic flooding and drainage solution comprising a system of wetlands and linear channels.
+The structure plan for the Williamtown SAP comprises over 258 ha of developable land and incorporates a holistic flooding and drainage solution comprising a system of wetlands and linear channels.
 This report investigates and describes the applicable noise performance criteria of the structure plan for the Williamtown SAP.

-This report summarises planning consideration and presents an analysis of the proposed future catchments and land uses across the SAP.
-This report investigates the potential noise impact of the future land uses across the SAP at existing industries and sensitive areas, and also within each catchment.
+This report summarises planning consideration and presents an analysis of the future land uses across the SAP.
+This report investigates the potential noise impact of the future land uses across the SAP at existing industries and sensitive areas.
 The report also presents an analysis of the potential noise constraints for the future proposed land uses.